In this post, we’ll go over two ways you can send Laravel emails via Postmark:

 Create a Postmark account and sender signature #

-If you already have a Postmark account, you can skip this step.
 If you don’t have an account, head to the homepage and click “Start Free Trial” in the top right corner.
 Fill out your account details then click “Let’s get started.”

 Set up the Postmark adapter for Laravel #